Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 ## Description

-This block implements the stream-based Direct Digital Synthesizer (DDS) targeted for AI Engines.
+This block implements the Direct Digital Synthesizer (DDS) targeted for AI Engines and uses stream interface.

 ## Parameters